 We distinguish four important trends and developments within the perspective of the new workplace reality: employees are working more from home.
 The central office, healthcare or educational environment has become more of a social gathering place.
 Distance, safety and hygiene are changing the layouts of work environments.
 And employees commute less and videoconference more.

-Remote working is becoming a vital part of the social distancing economy.
-This is why home offices will undergo further professionalisation and will be given more consideration by employers and social partners.
+Remote working is here to stay.
+This is why home offices are given more consideration by employers and social partners.
 After all, the same ergonomic rules as used at the office apply to working at home.
 The basic needs are the same: having a proper height-adjustable desk with an ergonomic office chair and preferably with cords and cables safely tucked away.
 This is how employees can work efficiently, safely and happily wherever they are.

 A social distancing office calls for clever prioritising.
 Which activities can be carried out by whom and when?
-How can you make effective use of the space available in your existing layout?
-Short-term solutions include back-to-back working and social distancing through (transparent) screens in between workstations.
-For the medium to long term, an adaptable office redesign may be required, where office space and conference rooms can be given new functions quickly.
+How can you make effective use of the available space in your existing layout?
+An adaptable office redesign may be required, allowing your layout to be quickly adapted to new situations.

-'Would you like to learn more about our vision of the new Way of Working TOGETHER?
-Or would you like to discuss the possibilities it may have for your organisation?
+'Would you like to learn more about our vision of hybrid working?
+Or would you like to discuss the possibilities for your organisation?
 Fill in the contact form and we will contact you as soon as possible!
-You can also contact us directly via telephone of course, by dialing 0345 47 42 11.
+You can also contact us directly via telephone: 0345 47 42 11.